-I supported a young mother whose 6-week-old baby had been murdered, the parents and sisters of a 17-year-old son and brother brutally murdered, family members of a four-year-old girl hideously murdered.
+Across the years, I played a part in supporting a number of people who had all tragically lost someone to murder.
 Each time offered a moment for those people to express their deepest black thoughts and share moments of anger, despair and unrelenting grief.

 For some there is a reluctance to share their feelings or talk with family/friends, for fear of causing more distress for loved ones already suffering.
 All of these reasons personifies the purpose and need for volunteers.